Anti-Romanian sentiment: Soviet Union

-Bessarabia was a part of Romania until June 1940, when the Soviet Union re-annexed the territory as well as Northern Bukovina, after delivering an ultimatum that threatened the use of force (see Soviet occupation of Bessarabia and Northern Bukovina).
+Bessarabia remained a part of the Romanian national territory until June 1940, when the Soviet Union re-annexed the territory, as well as Northern Bukovina, after delivering an ultimatum that threatened the use of force (see Soviet occupation of Bessarabia and Northern Bukovina).

 The convention of October 28, 1920, whereby the United Kingdom, France, Italy, and Japan recognized Romanian sovereignty in Bessarabia, was rejected as invalid by the USSR.
 The Soviet government even denied the validity of that part of the convention that stipulated that, upon Soviet request, the Council of the League of Nations could be empowered to arbitrate the Soviet-Romanian dispute over Bessarabia.
 In short, the Kremlin insisted that Romania was illegally occupying Bessarabia.
 Moscow also encouraged revolutionary activities by Bolshevik elements in Bessarabia.